Joshua Kushner: Personal life

-Kushner married the model Karlie Kloss in 2018.
+Kushner married model Karlie Kloss in 2018.
 They have two sons, born in March 2021 and July 2023, and a daughter, born in September 2025.

-In December 2020, the couple purchased a home in Miami, Florida, for US$23.5 million.
+In December 2020, the couple purchased a home in Miami Beach, Florida, for US$23.5 million.
 They also bought a 7200 sqft penthouse in the Puck Building in Manhattan for $35 million in 2021, and paid $29.5 million for the Wave House in Malibu, California, in August 2024.

-Kushner was included in a 2024 Washington Post article about a WhatsApp group chat from October 2023 through early May that year where some United States' business leaders discussed "chang[ing] the narrative" in favor of Israel by conveying “the atrocities committed by Hamas…to all Americans,” following Hamas's October 7th attack on Israel.
-However, a spokesperson of Kushner stated that, “Josh has not participated in [the group chat].”
+Kushner was included in a 2024 Washington Post article about a WhatsApp group chat from October 2023 through early May that year where some American business leaders discussed "chang[ing] the narrative" in favor of Israel by conveying “the atrocities committed by Hamas ... to all Americans,” following Hamas's October 7th terror attack on Israel, and also privately urged then New York City mayor Eric Adams and Columbia University officials to send police to disperse the Gaza Solidarity Encampment at the university.
+However, a spokesperson for Kushner stated that "Josh has not participated in [the group chat]."